Rad (radiation unit): Health effects

-Dose examples

 History

 In the 1930s the roentgen was the most commonly used unit of radiation exposure.
 This unit is obsolete and no longer clearly defined.
 One roentgen deposits 0.877 rad in dry air, 0.96 rad in soft tissue, or anywhere from 1 to more than 4 rad in bone depending on the beam energy.
 These conversions to absorbed energy all depend on the ionizing energy of a standard medium, which is ambiguous in the latest NIST definition.
 Even where the standard medium is fully defined, the ionizing energy is often not precisely known.

 In 1940, British physicist Louis Harold Gray, who had been studying the effect of neutron damage on human tissue, together with William Valentine Mayneord and John Read published a paper in which a unit of measure, dubbed the "gram roentgen" (symbol: gr) defined as "that amount of neutron radiation which produces an increment in energy in unit volume of tissue equal to the increment of energy produced in unit volume of water by one roentgen of radiation" was proposed.
 This unit was found to be equivalent to 88 ergs in air.
 It marked a shift towards measurements based on energy rather than charge.

 The Röntgen equivalent physical (rep), introduced by Herbert Parker in 1945, was the absorbed energetic dose to tissue before factoring in relative biological effectiveness.
 The rep has variously been defined as 83 or 93 ergs per gram of tissue (8.3/9.3 mGy) or per cc of tissue.

 In 1953 the ICRU recommended the rad, equal to 100 erg/g as a new unit of absorbed radiation, but then promoted a switch to the gray in the 1970s.

 The International Committee for Weights and Measures (CIPM) has not accepted the use of the rad.
 From 1977 to 1998, the US NIST's translations of the SI brochure stated that the CIPM had temporarily accepted the use of the rad (and other radiology units) with SI units since 1969.
 However, the only related CIPM decisions shown in the appendix are with regards to the curie in 1964 and the radian (symbol: rad) in 1960.
 The NIST brochures redefined the rad as 0.01 Gy.
 The CIPM's current SI brochure excludes the rad from the tables of non-SI units accepted for use with the SI.
 The US NIST clarified in 1998 that it was providing its own interpretations of the SI system, whereby it accepted the rad for use in the US with the SI, while recognizing that the CIPM did not.
 NIST recommends defining the rad in relation to SI units in every document where this unit is used.
 Nevertheless, use of the rad remains widespread in the US, where it is still an industry standard.
 Although the United States Nuclear Regulatory Commission still permits the use of the units curie, rad, and rem alongside SI units, the European Union required that its use for "public health ... purposes" be phased out by 31 December 1985.